Creating a Property Editor

 It should now look something like this:

 It's starting to look good!
-Next, let's look into setting up the event logic.
+Next, set up the event logic.

-Let's start with the input field.
-When we type something in the input field, we want the property editor's value to change to the input field's current value.
+Start with the input field.
+When typing something in the input field, the property editor's value should change to the input field's current value.

-event which can be done in two ways:
+A change event must be dispatched, which can be done in two ways:

 Add the import so the event can be used: